Applying to CESSI

 Next, you will want to begin your funding applications.
 You will want to begin this process now because many funding applications may have deadlines earlier than CESSI’s final deadline of April 1st.
 Additionally, these applications often require Letters of Recommendation and it is good to give your recommenders as much time as possible to complete their letters.
 Find more information on asking for Letters of Recommendation here.
 Similarly, these applications may require official transcripts and you want to be sure there is enough time for your requests for official transcripts to be processed.

-There are four main funding sources for CESSI Applicants:
+There are three main funding sources for CESSI Applicants:

 - Title VIII Fellowship